 Ekaterina is a rare first name for women.
 Ekaterina is also a rare last name for all people.
 (2000 U.S. Census)

 Below is a graphed comparison of the popularity of Ekaterina and related names.
 Catalina (#365 a year ago), Caterina, Catherine (#170), Cathrine, Catrina, Catriona, Katalina (#823), Katarina, Katerina, Katherine (#83), Kathrine, Katina and Katrina are the popular alternative forms of Ekaterina (not ranked).
 Variants like Catarina are seldom used.
-Adoption of these girl names reached its most widespread during 1970-1979 (usage of 0.3186%) and is somewhat lower today (usage 0.1968%, down 38.2%), with the forms Cathrine, Catrina, Katarina, Kathrine and Katrina falling out of style.
+Adoption of these girl names reached its most widespread during 1970-1979 (usage of 0.3186%) and is somewhat lower today (usage 0.1968%, 38.2% less), with the forms Cathrine, Catrina, Katarina, Kathrine and Katrina falling out of style.
 Catalina (#365) is the most chic baby name in this compilation, and there is a rebound in birth name usage for this name.
 (Top 1000 Birth Names Records, 2014)